with help from many singers

 - The Hymn Society

-Compiler's Note: This guide is intended to promote interest in and knowledge about the singing of early American religious choral music published in oblong tunebooks printed (for the most part) in shaped notes.
+Compiler's Note: This guide is intended to promote interest in and knowledge about the singing of early American religious choral music published in oblong tunebooks printed (in most cases) in shaped notes.
 This guide focuses on music stylistically related to that in The Sacred Harp tunebooks but not on shape-note gospel music.
 For more information on Sacred Harp singing, consult the Sacred Harp Singing website and the Fasola.org website.
-Because this activity attracts many highly motivated amateur musicians, this guide strives to be a compilation of all available serious resources by amateurs as well as professionals, excluding dissertations and most journal articles (which are covered in an online bibliography by John Bealle (see chapter 4).
+Because this activity attracts many highly motivated amateur musicians, this guide strives to be a compilation of all available serious resources by amateurs as well as professionals, excluding dissertations and most journal articles.
 It has little or no critical review of amateur productions but does have occasional critical comments on commercial recordings by professional ensembles.
 This guide may be freely photocopied and distributed as long as the source is acknowledged.

 Please report to the compiler (at firstname.lastname@example.org) information to be added, deleted, or corrected.
 Your input is needed for this guide to be accurate and complete!

 The development/test site for this guide is http://www.his.com/sabol/resource/.
-Incremental revising will take place at this site, so occasionally it may have more up-to-date information than that on the official site at http://home.olemiss.edu/~mudws/resource/, which is usually updated as a single unit approximately once a year as needed.
+Incremental revising will take place at this site, so occasionally it may have more up-to-date information than that on the official site at http://home.olemiss.edu/~mudws/resource/.

 Editor's note: This site employs Cascading Style Sheets, supported by modern graphical browsers, and is completely usable in browsers that do not support Style Sheets.
 If the text seems illegible or cramped on older browsers, this is because their Style Sheet support is incomplete and buggy; in this case you may either upgrade your browser or turn off Style Sheet support entirely.
 The background pattern on this page looks best on monitors set for more than 256 colors.